Facebook Hired a Full-Time Pollster To Monitor Zuckerberg's Approval Ratings - Slashdot

 Thank god even FB people are coming to their senses.

 Zuckerberg for president!
-(Score:2)
+(Score:4, Funny)

 Re: (Score:1)